 Glacier is the closest town within a 20-mile drive to the ski area

 2. Mount Rainier

-Mount Rainier is a unique ski spot that never disappoints.
+Known for hosting some of the coolest hikes in Washington, Mount Rainier is also a unique ski spot that never disappoints.
 Located in Mount Rainier National Park, slopes snake around an active volcano.
 This area is perfect for skiing down smooth, flowing turns.
 While the angles are unimposing, you still have to take your eyes off of the panoramic views now and then.
 It’s easy to lose your way high above the treeline.